 https://www.youtube.com/watch?v=WA3puJHjJ1U Hi everyone!
 Happy Monday.
 You may know that I've been meaning to make Youtube videos for a while now.
 When it comes to certain concepts regarding the SI joint, I've come to feel that long, wordy posts aren't always the best way to convey information.
 However, it's taken me a while to actually collect … Continue reading My first Youtube video: Where is the sacroiliac joint?

 One of the biggest things you need to keep in mind, in terms of stabilizing your SI joints, is allowing any potential ligament sprains in the area to heal.
-There are a bunch of different factors to keep in mind here: Modifying your movement patterns and daily activities to avoid re-spraining the ligaments I personally … Continue reading Ways to stabilize your ligaments: strengthening, SI joint belts, and taping techniques
+How can you stabilize your ligaments?
+There are a few different ways to you can look at this issue.
+Let's examine them in more detail: Modifying … Continue reading Ways to stabilize your ligaments: strengthening, SI joint belts, and taping techniques

 Here's another concept which I wish someone had explained to me differently back in the beginning.
 As I've mentioned in previously, when I first began experiencing SI joint dysfunction, the only people who really seemed to be able to understand my problem were chiropractors.
 I had one main chiropractor that I went to, Dr. K., … Continue reading The goal of strengthening is to maximize your body’s own support system.